aleemaheer/GIT-Commands/commands.md

 # Git commands :
-1. touch command => this command is not a git command.
-This is a linux command to create a new file.
-Syntax
+1. If we want to create a new file, we can create a file using terminal by typing command:
  ``` bash
     touch index.html
 ```
-this will create a new index.html file.
+This is a linux command, this will create a new index.html file.

 2. To create a new repository we use a git command which is written below:
  ``` bash